hpc2n/sphinx-lesson-template/content/task-basics-1.rst

 We can already recognise some of the clauses.
 For example, the :code:`if` clause can be used to enable/disable the creation of the corresponding task, and the :code:`default`, :code:`private`, :code:`firstprivate`, and :code:`shared` clauses are used to control the data sharing rules.
-It should be noted that some of these clauses behave slightly differently when compared the traditional OpenMP constructs.
+It should be noted that some of these clauses behave slightly differently when compared to the traditional OpenMP constructs.

-Let us return back to the earlier "Hello world" program:
+Let us return to the earlier "Hello world" program:

 .. code-block:: c
     :linenos: